 Concerning Swiss donors, we have defined specific donor selection policies, including testing, in order to minimise the risks for the donors themselves and for the recipients as far as possible.
 We will perform a Health & Availability Check (HAV) in the cases, where we are not able to perform a blood draw, however our priority process remains to perform a regular CT/VT including the collection of blood samples.

-Border control: Switzerland has opened the borders for the Schengen-members but with effect from Monday, 6th July, travelers entering Switzerland from certain regions will have to go into quarantine for ten days.
+Border control: Switzerland has open borders but travelers entering Switzerland from certain regions will have to go into quarantine for ten days.
 The FOPH (Ministry of Health) has a list of the countries concerned, which it updates regularly (https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/empfehlungen/empfehlungen-fuer-reisende.html).
 Travelers affected will be notified during the flight, on board coaches and at border crossings.
 They will have to register with the cantonal authorities on arrival.
 Airlines and travel companies will also be instructed not to transport sick passengers.
-The Swiss Registry is holding an additional authorization for the import and export of blood stem cells (06.07.2020 authorization Corona BAG) especially for the COVID-19 situation (Import/Export of DLIs) and we will hand over this authorization for the cases where the Swiss registry is involve (national patients/donors and international donors/patients) in order that courier staff does not has to go into quarantine.
+The Swiss Registry is holding an additional authorization for the import and export of blood stem cells (06.07.2020 authorization Corona BAG) especially for the COVID-19 situation (Import/Export of DLIs) and we will hand over this authorization for the cases where the Swiss registry is involved (national patients/donors and international donors/patients) in order that courier staff does not has to go into quarantine.

 We are grateful for your collaboration in helping us to maintain our blood stem cell transplant activity.
 We remain at your disposal for any kind of inquiries concerning this topic (firstname.lastname@example.org / emergency calls: +41 31 380 81 01.